Ericsson/zoti/zoti-yaml/docs/source/tutorial.md

-The effects of `!default` (in `main.zoml` line `8`) can be seen in the fact that each 1st level child node (corresponding to the first argument specification) contains a `mark: DEFAULT_MARKING` entry.
-Although not existing in the original tree, this entry has been forcefully created because of the directive `!with_create` (see [Syntax Reference](syntax-reference)).
+The effects of `!default` (in `main.zoml` line `8`) can be seen in the fact that each 1st level child node (corresponding to the first argument specification) contains a `mark: DEFAULT_MARKING` entry, as a result of merging the default values under `!policy:union` (see [Syntax Reference](syntax-reference)).

 The `!ref` command has been resolved each time pointing to a valid